-Building heights in Hamlet 2 through 7 are to be designed to minimise the impact of new development on adjoining areas and to ensure that buildings are appropriately scaled in relation to streets and open spaces.
-Buildings are to be a maximum of two storeys.
+Building heights in Hamlet 2 through 7 are designed to minimise the impact of new development on adjoining areas and to ensure that buildings are appropriately scaled in relation to streets and open spaces.
+Buildings are to be a maximum of two storeys and building height, measured to the ridge line, is to be a maximum of 9.0m above ground level.
 Loft spaces will not be included as a storey where they do not significantly alter the roof design or building bulk.